-The onset of action of inhaled cannabis is within seconds, and full effect is achieved within 30 minutes; vaporized cannabis results in higher serum THC levels after 30 to 60 minutes, but this can vary based on self-administration preferences.
-The bioavailability after oral ingestion is lower than that seen with inhalation; blood concentrations are as low as 25% to 30% of those obtained by smoking the same dose, partly due to hepatic first-pass metabolism [41].
-The onset of effect is delayed (up to four hours) after oral ingestion, but the duration is prolonged because of continued slow absorption from the gut [41].
+The onset of action of inhaled cannabis is within seconds, and full effect is achieved within 6 to 10 minutes.
+The bioavailability of THC is higher with inhaled cannabis (10% to 35%) than oral ingestion (4% to 12%).
+Similarly, the bioavailability of CBD via inhalation is 11% to 45%, whereas that of oral CBD is 6% [2].
+Blood concentrations after oral ingestion are as low as 25% to 30% of those obtained by smoking the same dose, partly due to hepatic first-pass metabolism [2].
+The onset of effect is also delayed, and full effect is achieved in 30 to 90 minutes (or up to 4 hours) after oral ingestion; duration is prolonged because of continued slow absorption from the gut [2].

-As little as 2.5 mg of THC is enough to produce measurable psychologic and physical effects in the occasional cannabis user.
-Upon transferring to the bloodstream, cannabinoids are distributed rapidly systemically, first reaching the fatty tissues and organs with the highest blood flow, such as the brain, lungs, and liver [46].
-Within the brain, cannabinoids are differentially distributed, reaching high concentrations in the neocortical areas, especially the frontal cortex; the limbic areas, including the hippocampus and amygdala; sensory areas, such as the visual and auditory cortex; motor areas, including the basal ganglia and cerebellum; and the pons [45].
+As little as 2.5 mg of THC is enough to produce measurable psychological and physical effects in the occasional cannabis user.
+Upon transferring to the bloodstream, cannabinoids are distributed rapidly systemically, first reaching the fatty tissues and organs with the highest blood flow, such as the brain, lungs, and liver [2].
+Within the brain, cannabinoids are differentially distributed, reaching high concentrations in the neocortical areas, especially the frontal cortex; the limbic areas, including the hippocampus and amygdala; sensory areas, such as the visual and auditory cortex; motor areas, including the basal ganglia and cerebellum; and the pons [2].
 Whether THC accumulates in the brain with long-term use is unknown, due to limits in THC access and accumulation imposed by the bloodbrain barrier.

 Cannabinoids are highly fat soluble and accumulate in fatty tissues.
 From these tissues, the compounds are very slowly released into other parts of the body.
-In occasional users, the plasma elimination half-life of THC is approximately 56 hours; in chronic users it is shortened to 28 hours.
-However, due to its sequestration in fat, the tissue half-life is approximately 7 days and complete elimination of one dose may take as long as 30 days [45].
+In occasional users, the plasma elimination half-life of THC is approximately 1 to 3 days; in chronic users it is 5 to 13 days [2].

 Cannabinoids are mainly metabolized in the liver, where they produce more than 20 metabolites, some of which are psychoactive and many of which have plasma elimination half-lives of the order of 50 hours.
 The major metabolite is 11-hydroxy-THC, which may be more potent than the parent compound and be responsible for some of the effects of cannabis.
-Relative to inhalation, first-pass hepatic metabolism with oral ingestion yields a greater proportion of 11-hydroxy-THC [46].
+Relative to inhalation, first-pass hepatic metabolism with oral ingestion yields a greater proportion of 11-hydroxy-THC [2].

 Elimination occurs over several days due to the slow rediffusion of THC from body fat and other tissues.
 Roughly 20% to 35% of THC is eliminated in urine and 65% to 80% in feces.
-By five days, 80% to 90% of THC is eliminated, although THC from a single dose can be detected in plasma up to 13 days later in chronic smokers as a result of extensive storage and release from body fat [46].
+By five days, 80% to 90% of THC is eliminated, although THC from a single dose can be detected in plasma up to 13 days later in chronic smokers as a result of extensive storage and release from body fat [2].